greim/stoar/readme.md

  * `store.indexOf(prop, ...)`
  * `store.lastIndexOf(prop, ...)`

-## Commander API
+### Commander API

  * `commander.send(action, payload)` - Send an action directly to the dispatcher.
  * `commander.myCustomMethod(any, args)` - Call a custom method that you provided when creating the commander.
+ * `commander[mutatorMethod](store, ...args`) - Proxy for any store mutator method.
+Stores can't be mutated outside of their action callbacks.
+This therefore translates into an action called `mutate` which is passed to the given store.
+The payload contains the arguments passed to the commander, except with `store` shifted off the list.
+For convenience, in the action callback, you can do `if (action === 'mutate') { this.absorb(payload) }` in order to apply mutations directly.

-## Notifier API
+### Notifier API

- * `notifier.on('change', callback)` - Listen for changes to any of the stores that have been registered with the dispatcher.
+ * `notifier.on('change', callback)` - Listen for changes to any of the stores that have been registered with the dispatcher. `callback` is passed a signature `(store, property, change)`, where `change` is an object like `{ oldVal: something, newVal: something }`.
+If the changed property was a list or map, `change` will also contain `index` or `key`, respectively.